 Assuming she didn’t miss a day, over the next 97 years, she consumed 106,626 eggs, 70,810 of which were raw.

 Does this mean we should all make a point of eating raw eggs?
 Not quite!

 What Works for One Person Might Be Wrong for Another

 In 2001, the CDC estimated that 118,000 cases resulted from eating salmonella-contaminated raw eggs.
-In 2009, according to a Washington Post article, the Food and Drug Administration estimated the annual number of salmonella infections had risen to 142,000.
+A 2009 Washington Post article further stated that the Food and Drug Administration estimated the annual number of salmonella infections had risen to 142,000.

 Salmonella poisoning is no walk in the park.
 For most people, it means diarrhea, vomiting, fever, and abdominal cramps.

 But for those with impaired immune systems, it can lead to severe or deadly complications.
 And salmonella poisoning is only one egg-related health issue.

 Cholesterol is another.
 Statistics say our odds of getting salmonella poisoning or dying of heart disease from eating eggs are much greater than our odds of living to 117 because of eating them!

 Yet, it’s easy to read of a long-time smoker or raw-egg consumer and mentally file the story away as permission to take our next drag or binge on eggs Benedict.
 But it’s definitely not recommended as the way to choose a healthy diet!